KittyGiraudel/SJSJ/_glossary/PUPPETEER.md

 ---
-title: PhantomJS
+title: Puppeteer
 excerpt: a scripted, headless browser used for automating web page interaction
 ---

 # Puppeteer

-[Puppeteer](http://phantomjs.org/) is a Node library which provides a high-level API to control headless Chrome or Chromium over the DevTools Protocol.
+[Puppeteer](https://github.com/GoogleChrome/puppeteer) is a Node library which provides a high-level API to control headless Chrome or Chromium over the DevTools Protocol.
 It can also be configured to use full (non-headless) Chrome or Chromium.

 ## Use Cases